IFR Flying in Europe

 How to design a valid route?

 There are various ways to design a route which is accepted by Eurocontrol.
-Ideally, the route should verify with the Eurocontrol/CFMU route verification website before it is used in a flight plan.
+Ideally, the route should verify with the Eurocontrol route verification website before it is used in a flight plan.
 This website is routinely used to verify a route before it is used in a flight plan submission, but it isn't useful for generating a route, and the majority of its rejection messages are rather cryptic.
 About the only obvious ones are where some airway does not exist below a certain level - in that case you simply raise the level - unfortunately that often exposes a problem elsewhere where an airway does not exist above a certain level....
-The validation website is accessed via the new Eurocontrol portal here and you select the "IFPUV" option (the "structured editor") which appears in the right hand column on that web page.
+The validation website is accessed via the new Eurocontrol portal here under Flight Planning, and you can choose two ways to enter the flight plan.

 The route development methods, listed in approximate order of their historical usage, are: